Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: An example of unsolvable 3DSM of size 20

+\textbf{Proof of Lemma~\ref{last}:} Let us first note that the edge $(6,4)$ is the only edge of the graph~$H$ in Fig.~\ref{example}, which originates from vertex~6.
+Consequently, if $R_\mu(6)<r'_6$, then $\mu(6)=4$.
+Since the subgraph $H_4$ satisfies conditions of Lemma~\ref{key1}, in this case, $\mu^{-1}(6)=\mu(4)\not\in V(H_{3,6})$, i.e., the subgraph $H_{3,6}$ satisfies conditions of Lemma~\ref{key2}.

-Assume now that vertex~3 satisfies alternative~A in~Lemma~\ref{key2}.
-Then the triple $(1,2,3)$ is not blocking, only if $\mu_G(1)=2$.
-But then vertex~2 can satisfy neither alternative~A no B in Lemma~\ref{key1}.
-The obtained contradiction means that vertex~3 satisfies alternative~B in Lemma~\ref{key2}.
+Assume that alternative~A of this lemma takes place for the subgraph $H_{3,6}$.
+Then $R_\mu(3)>2$ and $R_\mu(2)>1$.
+The triple $(1,2,3)$ is not blocking, only if $\mu(1)=2$.
+But then neither alternative~A, nor~B of Lemma~\ref{key1} is possible for vertex~2.
+Therefore, vertex~3 satisfies alternative~B of Lemma~\ref{key2}.
+Then $\mu(3)\in\{1,4\}$.
+Since subgraphs $H_1$ and $H_4$ satisfy conditions of Lemma~\ref{key1}, we conclude that $\{\mu(1),\mu(4)\}\cap V(H_{3,6})=\emptyset$, and then $\mu^{-1}(3)\not\in V(H_{3,6})$.
+Therefore, the subgraph $H_{3,6}$ satisfies conditions, which ensure the fulfillment of either alternative~a or~b of Lemma~\ref{key2}.

+Assume that the subgraph $H_1$ satisfies alternative~A of Lemma~\ref{key1}, i.e., $\mu(1)\in \{c_1,d_1\}$, $\mu^{-1}(1)\in \{a_1,b_1,t_1\}$.
+Then $R_\mu(1)>2$ and $R_\mu(0)>1$.
+The triple $(0,1,5)$ is not blocking, only if $\mu(5)=0$.
+Then for vertex~0 alternative~A mentioned in Lemma~\ref{key1} is impossible and, consequently, $\mu(0)=7$, i.e., the matching $\mu$ contains the family $(7,5,0)$.
+Thus, both alternative~A and~B mentioned in Lemma~\ref{key1} are impossible for vertex~7.
+Therefore, vertex~1 satisfies alternative~B mentioned in Lemma~\ref{key1}.